 Economic growth is a necessary but insufficient condition for economic development.
-Per capita GDP is used by many developmental economists as an approximation of general national wellbeing.
+Per capita GDP is used by many developmental economists as an approximation of general national well-being.
 However, this and similar measures have long been criticized as not measuring economic growth well enough.
 Nowadays it is not questionable that GDP per se is a narrow measure of economic development and does not take into account its complex multi-dimensional concept, important non-economic aspects such as income inequality and poverty, access to health and education, the environment, freedom, or social justice.
-Economists have long argued that development within a growing economy53; with producing more 'life sustaining' necessities such as food, shelter, and health care and broadening their distribution, raising standards of living and individual self esteem, expanding economic and social choice and reducing fear54.
+Economists have long argued that development occurs with the reduction and elimination of poverty, inequality, and unemployment within a growing economy56; with producing more 'life sustaining' necessities such as food, shelter, and health care and broadening their distribution, raising standards of living and individual self esteem, expanding economic and social choice and reducing fear57.

 The concept of sustainable development advanced by the UN in the course of the past two decades encompasses, along with economic and social pillars, environmental sustainability implying economic growth together with the protection of environmental quality, each reinforcing the other.
-The essence of this form of development is a stable relationship between human activities and the natural world, which does not diminish the prospects for future generations to enjoy a quality of life at least as good as our own.55
+The essence of this form of development is a stable relationship between human activities and the natural world, which does not diminish the prospects for future generations to enjoy a quality of life at least as good as our own58.

 Further on, knowledge and information are decisive elements in all modes of development.
 However, a new development paradigm has emerged assigning technology and information a causal role in the social order, known as "Global village", "information society" or "knowledge society".
-This notion implies that "information generation, processing, and transmission are transformed into the fundamental sources of productivity and power", with knowledge becoming crucial not only for economic growth but also for empowering and developing all sectors of society.56
+This notion implies that "information generation, processing, and transmission are transformed into the fundamental sources of productivity and power", with knowledge becoming crucial not only for economic growth but also for empowering and developing all sectors of society59.